-Adjustment of status refers to the change in the immigration status of an individual from temporary residence to permanent residence in the United States if the individual lawfully entered the United States and meets specific requirements in a particular category such as:
+Adjustment of status (AOA) refers to the change in the immigration status of an individual from temporary residence to permanent residence in the United States.
+It applies if the individual lawfully entered the United States and meets specific requirements in a particular category such as;

 - Family relationship